sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

       1. Adding the `gpt` tag to the latest license will enable access to all OpenAI GPT models.
       2. Adding a custom rate limit allows you to configure other models to allow the customer to use.

+Once access is provisioned (i.e. enabled via Cody Gateway), the Sourcegraph instance must be [configured](#configuration) as well.

 > WARNING: Changes in product subscription, such as enabling access and configuring custom rate limits, may take around 2 minutes to propagate.

 <br />